-Even though your heart and head may feel fine during a treadmill session, when you exit the treadmill you may experience a feeling of dizziness or confusion.
-If you have these or similar symptoms, a number of conditions could be to blame, most of which are not serious.
-To determine whether your strange feelings are cause for concern, evaluate your symptoms and seek professional medical advice if needed.
+Even though your heart and head may feel fine during a treadmill session, you might experience a feeling of dizziness or confusion when you step off the belt.
+If you have these or similar symptoms, a number of conditions could be to blame, but thankfully, most do not need to cause any concern.
+To determine whether your strange feelings are signs of a serious health problem, evaluate your symptoms and seek professional medical advice if needed.

 Blood Pressure Changes